aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/rendering-shapes-separately-from-a-document/_index.md

 The [Save](https://reference.aspose.com/words/cpp/aspose.words.rendering/noderendererbase/save/) method provides overloads that render a shape directly to a file or stream.
 Both overloads accept an instance of the [ImageSaveOptions](https://reference.aspose.com/words/cpp/aspose.words.saving/imagesaveoptions/) class, which allows defining options for rendering the shape.
 This works in the same way as the [Document.Save](https://reference.aspose.com/words/cpp/aspose.words/document/save/) method.
 Even though this parameter is required, you can pass a null value, specifying that there are no custom options.

 The shape can be exported in any image format specified in the [SaveFormat](https://reference.aspose.com/words/cpp/aspose.words/saveformat/) enumeration.
-For example, the image can be rendered as a raster image, such as JPEG by specifying the SaveFormat.Jpeg enumeration, or as a vector image, such as EMF by specifying the SaveFormat.Emf.
+For example, the image can be rendered as a raster image, such as JPEG by specifying the `SaveFormat.Jpeg` enumeration, or as a vector image, such as EMF by specifying the `SaveFormat.Emf`.

 The code example below illustrates rendering a shape to an EMF image separately from document, and saving to disk: